- Written by Dr.Mehmet Demircioglu

 A temple graft quote should explain the area, the design, the density plan, the donor assessment, and the future risk.
 A number alone is incomplete information.
 A clinic can say 1,200 grafts or 2,200 grafts, but the number means little unless you know exactly where those grafts will go and why.

 Be concerned if the quote is based only on a few photos, if the proposed hairline is drawn very low, if true temple points are added casually, or if nobody explains what happens if the native hair behind the corners keeps thinning.
-A good plan should make the patient clearer, not only more excited by a number.
+A good plan should leave you clearer about the tradeoff, not only more excited by a number.

 When two clinics give different graft numbers, do not simply choose the higher or lower one.
 Ask whether they are treating only the corners, the whole frontal band, the temple points, or a lowered hairline.
 Those are different operations, even if they all get described as temple work.

-I also ask patients to check whether the quoted number protects the future.
-A quote can be technically possible and still be unwise if it spends too many grafts on a low corner while the crown, mid-scalp, or frontal bridge may need attention later.
+I also check whether the quoted number protects the future.
+A quote can be technically possible and still be unwise if it spends too many grafts on a low corner while the crown, mid scalp, or frontal bridge may need attention later.

 A lower graft number can be the better plan when the recession is small, active, or too early to treat aggressively.